For Rebecca Goldstein

 The stubborn persistence of Anglo-American academic philosophers in their denial of mind is almost enough to make one think that David Chalmers’s philosophical zombies actually exist.
 Maybe there are such entities, and they all hold chairs of philosophy, and for THEM, pains are just C-fiber impulses because they don’t have a clue (or a functional physical process resulting in an output interpretable by a sentient consciousness as a clue) about what it means when people talk about “the experience of a pain.”
 Maybe one of those was named Richard Rorty.
 Maybe another is named Daniel Dennett.
 Maybe these zombie philosophers are marvelous to behold–philosophy machines of enormous sophistication–but just don’t have any there there, to borrow Gertrude Stein’s marvelous phrase.
 Maybe Kripke and Nagel and Chalmers have qualia and Dennett and the Churchlands, say, don’t.
 That would explain a lot.

 Dennett points out that people are default dualists.
 As an evolutionist, he should have taken pause at that.
 It’s like saying that we’re default eaters or default procreators.
 We’re that way because it is possible for stuff to have experiences, because having experiences itself confers survival value to reproduction, enables us in this minimal sense to fare well, and evolution is a machine for faring well in the world.
 There’s nothing supernatural about any of this, of course, for whatever is, is the natural.
 But there’s nothing to suggest that experiencing is necessarily explainable by creatures such as us or by any creature living in a universe constructed like ours.
-Perhaps in the mind/body problem we are bumping up against our current cognitive limits or against more fundamental limits to any understanding that we might ever develop.
+Perhaps in the mind/body problem we are bumping up against our current cognitive and perceptual limits or against more fundamental limits to any understanding that we might ever develop.
 There is much in nature that remains mysterious, much that our science tells us MUST remain mysterious, much that many think is not knowable, in principle (such as the precise simultaneous position and momentum of an elementary particle).

 Some of the Gnostics said that first there was Sophia, and she gave rise to Eros, but they had it backward.
 First, there was the raw fact that some entities fared well and others didn’t.
-Blind processes (perhaps–we have scant evidence to the contrary) gave rise, in time, to a spectacularly successful means for faring well, to sentience and to an essential characteristic of sentient entities, the ability to reason, which is deeper than and considerably antecedent to the ability to create symbolic representations.
+Blind processes (perhaps–we have nothing like real evidence to the contrary) gave rise, in time, to a spectacularly successful means for faring well, to sentience and to an essential characteristic of sentient entities, the ability to reason, which is deeper than and considerably antecedent to the ability to create symbolic representations.
 I suspect, as Ginsburg and Jablonka have argued, that sentience is very, very ancient, that the first life forms with some version of sentience arose at the end of the PreCambrian and that that event in the history of life accounts, in part, for the Cambrian Explosion because, of course, even rudimentary sentience has enormous survival value.
 Perhaps inexplicable experiencing and making of choices acts upon the substrate that first gave rise to it, making it different in ways that confer survival value; perhaps reasons are fundamentally different from reactions, as the naively unphilosophical are inclined to think when they contrast a twitch with a grasp.
 Certainly, the choices that we make at the wholly different design level of the experiencing mind affect our wiring.
 Philosophy, if it is to be, in fact, fundamental, needs to go back to its source, its spring.
 It should conceive itself as the art of applying reason to the goal of faring well, which is why reason evolved in the first place.

 While I’m dissociating myself from a number of received notions current among reigning philosophic and scientific intelligentsia, I might as well add this: It’s a commonplace of evolutionary theory that evolution is not teleological, and there is a sense, of course, in which that is true.
-But once the blind process of evolution hit upon the strategy of creating conscious minds, it gave birth to purposeful designers and purposeful design and so became teleological.
+But once the blind process of evolution hit upon the strategy of creating conscious minds, if that’s what happened, it gave birth to purposeful designers and purposeful design and so clearly became teleological.
 We choose our mates, and often enough, fortunately, we do so based on the quality of their minds, though we have no notion what those might be.